Multilingualism in Luxembourg: Education

 At school, all students are taught in all three official languages, although divided by age group and subject matter.
 At primary school, the courses are taught in German and explanations are often given in Luxembourgish.
 In general, at secondary school, up until the 9th grade, every subject is taught in German, except for mathematics and sciences (which are taught in French).
 From 10th to 13th grade, the language use depends on what level the students are in: In the more difficult level, as well as at the commerce and administrative division, the courses are mostly in French, but throughout the whole of secondary school, explanations are often given in Luxembourgish.
 The easier level on the other hand tends not to switch to French.
 As such, Luxembourgers are not able to understand, read, or write French until they are around 8 years old.
 French always remains a learned (foreign) language for Luxembourgers even though, by the age of 18, the vast majority of them are able to communicate in French on a relatively high level.
 Due to the high similarity of German to Luxembourgish, and also because German is the first language children are taught (read and write - alphabetization) in school, it is considered by most Luxembourgers their second language, or "reading and writing language".

 Government

-Government websites are primarily written in French, but there are also parts written for foreigners in other languages such as English and German.
-In Luxembourg's parliament the Chamber of Deputies, bills are first written in German.
+Government websites are primarily written in French, but are also partially translated into Luxembourgish, German and English.
+In the Chamber of Deputies, bills are first written in German.
 Then the language of debate is in Luxembourgish, but sometimes also in French (e.g., when laws are cited).
 Laws are voted and codified in French.

-The country's head of state, the Grand-Duke's website is in French, however his personal Christmas speech is done in Luxembourgish (although a French translation is provided).
-In the Grand-Duke's Christmas speech in 2018 like in the past, he spoke in Luxembourgish for the most part of the speech.
-However when he was talking about the importance of foreigners in Luxembourg, he suddenly spoke in French as this the most used language that resident foreigners use.
+The website of the Grand Duke of Luxembourg used to be exclusively in French (following redesign it is now available in all three languages plus English) though his personal Christmas speech is done in Luxembourgish (although a French translation is provided).
+In the Grand Duke's Christmas speech in 2018, he spoke in Luxembourgish for most of the speech, in accordance with tradition.
+However when speaking about the importance of foreigners in Luxembourg, he switched to French, as this is the language most widely used by foreign residents.